San Jose's Mercado Central: Make It Your Last Stop Before Leaving Costa Rica

-The Mercado Central, or Central Market, lies at the heart of Costa Rica's capital city of San Jose - the daily center of activity, socializing, and daily shopping in the city.
-It's the largest marketplace in San Jose, and by extension all of Costa Rica.
-Situated between Avenidas Central and 1 and Calles 6 and 8 in Barrió La Merced, the market is a sight to see in San José.
+The Mercado Central is located at the heart of Costa Rica's capital city of San Jose.
+Since 1880, it's been the center of activity, socializing, and daily shopping - the largest marketplace in San Jose, and by extension all of Costa Rica.
+Situated between Avenidas Central and 1 and Calles 6 and 8 in Barrió La Merced, the market is a sight to see.